Erebes666/supermarket-simulator-profit-tracker/README.md

 ---

+## ⚠️ Data & Storage Warning

+All your data (prices, edits, settings, price history) is saved **locally in your browser only**.
+Clearing your browser history, cache, or site data will **permanently delete everything** !
+There is no recovery.

+**Exporting to CSV does NOT save everything.**
+The CSV only backs up your product list and prices.
+Your price history, stars, and settings are not included in the export and will be lost if you clear your browser data.

+To reduce the risk, export your CSV from time to time and keep it somewhere safe on your computer.
+Downloaded CSV files are saved on your hard drive and are NOT affected by clearing your browser cache.

+---

 ## 🔄 Keeping up with game updates

 The app ships with built-in default data for **game version 1.2.1**.
 If the game gets updated and prices or products change, you don't need to wait for the app itself to be updated - you can update the data yourself using the CSV file.